-Configuring Fiddler Everywhere alongside Cisco VPN
+Configuring Fiddler Everywhere alongside Cisco AnyConnect

 Start Fiddler Everywhere and turn on the Capturing mode.

-Open the Settings > HTTP menu, add the trust certificate and check the Capture HTTPS traffic box.
+Open the Settings > HTTP menu, add the trust certificate, and check the Capture HTTPS traffic box.

 Start the Cisco VPN client and connect to the VPN network.

-Start capturing traffic with Fiddler Everywhere.
+Start capturing the traffic with Fiddler Everywhere.

-To prevent Cisco VPN from using cached proxy information, we must first stop the Cisco VPN software and then close Fiddler Everywhere (or pause Capturing mode).
-The workflow for Cisco VPN alongside Fiddler Everywhere is as follows:
+To prevent Cisco AnyConnect from using cached proxy information, first stop the Cisco VPN software, and then close Fiddler Everywhere or pause its Capturing mode.

-Start Fiddler Everywhere and enable Capturing mode.
+Start Fiddler Everywhere and enable the Capturing mode.

-Connect the Cisco VPN client.
+Connect the Cisco AnyConnect client.

-Disconnect the Cisco VPN client.
+Disconnect the Cisco AnyConnect client.

 Disable the Capturing mode and stop Fiddler Everywhere.